 Enhance Customer Retention

-Have you ever walked into a Target or a Safeway and felt like something about the layout made you want to spend more?
+Have you ever walked into a Retail chain and felt like something about the layout made you want to spend more?
 Major brands use customer data analysis to tap into important insight, like the fact the people tend to glance left first, causing them to walk counter-clockwise.
 They then lay out their store to hold your retention and encourage you to shop.
 It works with more than store layouts.
 You can get a better idea of packaging, graphics, and even the kind of voice you choose for advertising from data to increase retention rates.

 Every industry has its weak spots.
 For some, it’s a specific location on the map.
 For others, it’s a time of year where sales seem to take a nose dive.
 Being able to spot these trends and anticipate them could determine the success of your business.
 By tracking these changes, you can safeguard your choices for better risk management.
 For example, if you know that your sales tend to dive around a specific month, you’ll know that’s not the time to make risky investments.